 - Having a second mortgage lien on the property (such as a HELOC)

 It’s time for a Better refinance experience.

-And, with our Better Price Guarantee1, you can be sure you’re getting the best rate possible.
-If you think another lender has a more competitive price, send us their loan estimate within 3 business days from the date on the loan estimate.
+And, with our Better Price Guarantee1, you can be sure you’re getting the best price possible.
+If you think another lender has a more competitive price, send us their Loan Estimate within 3 business days from the date on the Loan Estimate.
 If we can't beat it by at least $1000, we'll give you $1000 in cash.